Imagine that you have the map of the markets, and you know the positions of participants in real time, this would be nice!

 - GBPUSD (Click to enlarge)

-We can see here on 24/01/2018 GBPUSD, after a huge rally closing on 1.4241, the risks of reversal value is at its maximum 0.375, in other words, big money was protecting itself against a move to the upside.
+We can see here on 24/01/2018 GBPUSD, after a huge rally closing on 1.4241, the risks of reversal value are at its maximum 0.375, in other words, big money was protecting itself against a move to the upside.
 If you get COT data for that period, you will see that non-commercials had 99.339 lots long and 66.324 lots short (84661 Long, 58457 short, a week ago).
 Based on what we discussed before, we reach the following conclusion: Market Markers realized the strength of that move, and at that moment, the market was pricing 1.45 to GBPUSD, the big money started to protect themselves against that anticipated move to 1.45.

 The following days we saw risks of reversal price go from positive (protect against a move up) to negative territory (protect against a move down), and the most beautiful thing to see was that happening in previous demand zone (Jun 16, right before Brexit).
 Market Markers in possession of the info that big specs were taking profit, and some of them adding shorts, starting to protect themselves against a move down, a move that comes very strong driving prices to 1.37630